nens/threedi-docs/source/a_releasenotes_3di_api.rst

 - Bugfix: Control measure map geometry was reversed (nens/threedi-schema#96)

-- Bugfix: Ensure dry_weather_flow_map.geom and surface_map.geom are valid, also in special cases ("dry_weather_flow_map.geom is an invalid geometry
+- Bugfix: Ensure dry_weather_flow_map.geom and surface_map.geom are valid, also in special cases.
+This fixed situations where the error "dry_weather_flow_map.geom is an invalid geometry" was given (nens/threedi-schema#102)
-") nens/threedi-schema#102

 - Bugfix: Warning instead of error for schematisations that have structure controls that reference non-existing connection nodes (#91)